etn-ccis/blui-react-workflows/login-workflow/docs-new/API.md

 # API
 This document outlines the various exports and configuration options for the React Auth Workflow package.

-The majority of the types and export used in this package come from @brightlayer-ui/react-auth-shared.
-You can read about those exported objects and functions in their [API](https://github.com/etn-ccis/blui-react-auth-shared/tree/master/docs/API.md) documentation.

 ## AuthContextProviderProps
 The `AuthContextProvider` manages the state of the authentication workflow.
 It is a React Context Provider that wraps the entire authentication workflow.
 It is responsible for managing the state of the authentication workflow and providing the necessary actions to the various screens.
 The `AuthContextProviderProps` type is used to configure the `AuthContextProvider`.